d12frosted/elpa-mirror/gnu/consult-readme.txt

   The Consult package only provides commands and does not add any keybindings or modes.
 Therefore the package is non-intrusive but requires a little setup effort.
+While the configuration example is long, it consists essentially of key bindings only, such that the risk of interference with other Emacs functionality is minimized.

-In order to use the Consult commands, it is advised to add keybindings for commands which are accessed often.
+  In order to use the Consult commands, it is recommended to add keybindings for commands which are accessed often.
 Rarely used commands can be invoked via `M-x'.
 Feel free to only bind the commands you consider useful to your workflow.
 The configuration shown here relies on the `use-package' macro, which is a convenient tool to manage package configurations.

   *NOTE:* There is the [Consult wiki], where you can contribute additional configuration examples.